rlucente-se-jboss/integration-demo/README.md

     features:install camel-http4
     bundle:install -s mvn:com.redhat/fuse-amq-dm-demo/1.0.0-SNAPSHOT

+To determine if the route deployed successfully, issue the command:

+    bundle:list

+You should see a line in the output similar to:

+    237 │ Active │  80 │ 1.0.0.SNAPSHOT              │ RedHat Demo

+This indicates that the route bundle deployed and it's active.

 ### Build and Deploy the KIE Jar
 Browse to the decision-central web application at http://localhost:8080/decision-central and login using the default